 - Whole life premiums remain fixed and are guaranteed.
 Part of the premium payments goes towards a cash value savings build-up, which grows tax-deferred.

 - You can take out a loan against the cash value.
 If you die before you pay the loan back, the amount borrowed is deducted from the death benefit payout.

-- Annual dividend payouts if made by the company issuing your policy, may be sufficient over time to fund the annual premium payments.
+- Annual dividend payouts, if made by the company issuing your policy, may be sufficient to fund the annual premium payments over time.

 - The insurance company bears the risk of maintaining the death benefit.
 Typically, your death benefit will grow over time in a traditional whole life policy.

 - UL offers flexible premiums, which can be adjusted up and down and are not guaranteed.
 The death benefit can also be adjusted annually over your lifetime.

 - A percentage of the premium paid is applied to your policy’s cash value.
 Cash values are interest-sensitive, based on market interest rates and financial indices pegged by the insurer.
 They fluctuate accordingly.

 - Some of the risks are shifted to the insured for maintaining the death benefit payout if the cash value or premium payments dip too low to cover the cost of the insurance.
 UL allows two death benefit options:

 - Option A: the death benefit stays the same, and the cash value is part of the death benefit (the cost of insurance is less, so your cash value will be higher.)